AmeenZehra/to-do-list/README.md

  2. Edit task names by double-clicking on them.
  3. Mark tasks as completed by clicking on the checkbox.
  4. Delete tasks by clicking on the trash icon.
- 5. Using voice command feature to add, edit and delete task